MichelBoucey/dumber/ReadMe.md

 user@machine $ dumber -h
 Usage: dumber [OPTION] FILE

-  -h    Show help
+  -a	Numbering all sections from the main document title (H1) -h	Show help
-  -r    Remove section numbers and table of contents from the .md file -v    Show version
+  -r	Remove table of contents and section numbers from the .md file -v	Show version
   -w	Write section numbers to the .md file (default to stdout)
 ```

 ### 2.2.
 Add table(s) of contents